SAP-archive/cloud-workflow-codejam/exercises/05/readme.md

 :point_right: Switch to looking at the workflow instance you created, by using the "Show Instances" button.

-You should see a filtered display in the master list ... but it's likely that you won't find your newly created instance.
+You should see a filtered display in the master list ... but it's likely that you won't see your newly created instance.
 This is because the default filter is to show instances with the following status values:

 - Erroneous
 - Running